chrisMYchen/RippleWS/README.md

 # RippleWS
 Creates a new node using websocket to act as both a client and a server.
 Automatically sends message to connected clients and logs responses from clients.
+Preliminary gnutella-esque set up

 ## Looking at the code
 Start at RippleNode.js